Yanmar Stadion

 Yanmar Stadion (formerly Mitsubishi Forkliftstadion and Almere City Stadion) is a multi-purpose stadium in Almere, Netherlands.
 The stadium primarily hosts association football matches and is the home ground of Almere City FC.
 The stadium was built in 2005 with a capacity of 3,000 spectators.
 In January 2020, the club completed a new grandstand, increasing the capacity to 4,501.
 The grandstand affords covered passages to the main club building, as well as to the new club offices which were completed in spring of 2020.

 Once the stadium was used for American football.
 It is named after Japanese sponsor Yanmar.
+In European competitions, the stadium is known as Almere City FC Stadion due to advertising rules.